no carbs food list

 Leafy Greens and Health Benefits

-Fresh spinach, kale, and arugula leaves
+fresh spinach, kale, and arugula leaves

 Nutrient-dense leafy greens like spinach, kale, and arugula are fantastic for low-carb diets because they are low in net carbs and fat.
 These greens provide essential grams of nutrients while keeping carb intake minimal.